giovaborgogno/scalar-challenge/README.md

 docker-compose up
 ```

-# The app is now running!
+# The app is now running in: http://localhost:3000/

 ## Users: